EDCD/EDDN/docs/Running-this-software.md

 1. As we're using a python venv we can now just run:

-    `python setup.py install`
+    `python setup.py bdist_wheel`

-    to install it all.
-This will install a python egg into the python venv, and then also ensure that the monitor and schema files are in place, along with support scripts.
+    to build a .whl file into the `dist/` directory.
+This also ensures that the monitor and schema files are in place, along with support scripts.
+    You will then need to install the wheel:

+    `pip install dist/eddn-<version>-py3-none-any.whl`

     There is an example systemd setup in `systemd` that assumes this local installation.